-Scott Brash (GBR)

-2013 & 2014 Longines Global Champions Tour Champion, 2015 Runner-Up, 2012 Olympic Gold medallist

-"I try to ride at as many events as possible.
+Scott Brash (GBR) 2013 & 2014 Longines Global Champions Tour Champion, 2015 Runner-Up, 2012 Olympic Gold medallist "I try to ride at as many events as possible.
 It's a great Tour - not only with a lot of prize money, it's in great places, there's great sport."

-Christian Ahlmann (GER) 2011 FEI World Cup Final winner, 2013 Longines Global Champions Tour Runner-Up

-"I think Longines Global Champions Tour has the best Grand Prix in the world, in the biggest cities in the world.
+Christian Ahlmann (GER) 2011 FEI World Cup Final winner, 2013 Longines Global Champions Tour Runner-Up "I think Longines Global Champions Tour has the best world.
 The classes are broadcast all over the world.
 The Tour is a prestigious product for our sport.
 It's the best riders competing against each other at top venues, in the top cities, for top prize money."
 Ludger Beerbaum (GER) Four-time Olympic Gold medallist

 "I think it's very exciting to have a Longines Global Champion Tour event come to the United States.
 It's even more exciting that it is bringing a brand new event to a brand new venue.
 I expect both will be top class with top international competitors."

-Beezie Madden (USA) Two-time Olympic Gold medalist

 "The Tour has fantastic shows and fantastic places to go to, and Jan Tops is improving it all the time.
 It has been a great change for the sport.

-Gerco Schroder (NED)

-2014 World Team Gold medallist, 2012 Olympic Individual Silver medallist

-"Since GCT's inception, Jan Tops has followed his dream of modernising the sport, bring the sport to new heights."

-Kent Farrington (USA)

-HISTORY OF SPORT HORSE BREEDING
+Gerco Schroder (NED) 2014 World Team Gold medallist, 2012 Olympic Individual Silver medallist "Since GCT's inception, Jan Tops has followed his dream of modernising the sport, bring the sport to new heights."
+Kent Farrington (USA) HISTORY OF SPORT HORSE BREEDING

 On 4th September 1988, Her Royal Highness Princess Anne, who was President of the FEI from 1986 to 1994, invited a select group of sport horse breeding experts from across Europe to a meeting in Apeldoorn, The Netherlands.
 This elite group were the pioneers behind the initial committee of the World Breeding Championships for Sport Horses (WBCSH) which, on 19 November 1994, became what is known today as the World Breeding Federation for Sport Horses (WBFSH).
 Spearheaded by French journalist and publisher Xavier Libbrecht and supported by FEI jumping and dressage Directors, Max Amman and Joep Bartels, the concept of the group was to provide breeding, studbooks and breeders more visibility and recognition.
+Early Years: World Breeding Championships - before launching a worldwide organization, the committee decided to create a platform which would allow the studbooks already competing with each other, to get to know their peers.
+Based on an idea which was already operational within Formula 1 and the car industry - they piloted a competition called the World Breeding Championships.
+The competition was judged based, on performances of